uvaai/ml1/10 week1/10 Elements of AI/Elective/content.md

 ### Getting Started

-Register as a student on [the Elements of AI website](https://course.elementsofai.com/).
-Read the first three chapters and complete all of the corresponding exercises.
+Register as a student on [the Elements of AI website](https://course.elementsofai.com/) and read the following three chapters:

-1. What is AI?
+* 1. What is AI?
-4. Machine Learning
+* 4. Machine Learning
-6. Implications
+* 6. Implications